liquidlight/typo3-shortcodes/README.md

 ## Usage

-Our of the box, the extension comes with plenty of shortcodes to get you started, including YouTube, Vimeo, Facebook, Twitter and plenty of others.
+Out of the box the extension comes with plenty of shortcodes to get you started; including YouTube, Vimeo, Facebook, Twitter and several others.

 To use the shortcodes, you can use a shorthand syntax or follow the Wordpress, HTML inspired method.